 Oldest Boys Productions in association with Accidental Repertory Theater

-Social turmoil acquaints a man with strange bedfellows, to paraphrase Shakespeare.
-Whether in turn-of-the-century Vienna when Round Dance was written, or in the post-Cold-War US, or the present day, when assumptions and social conventions start to shift, people reach out for comfort, companionship, and diversion across boundaries of class, age, and sensibilities.
-In Round Dance, ten characters drawn from every stratum of society each has an encounter with two other characters, exposing the laughter, tears, truths, and contradictions of the timeless quest for love, affection, and gratification.
-First performed in 1920, the ensuing scandal in turn-of-the-century Vienna led playwright Arthur Schnitzler to withdraw the work from publication in German-speaking countries.
+Social turmoil acquaints one with strange bedfellows, to paraphrase Shakespeare.
+Whether in turn-of-the-century Vienna when “Reigen” was written, or in the post-Cold-War US, or the present day, when assumptions and social conventions start to shift, people reach out for comfort, companionship, and diversion across boundaries of class, age, and sensibilities.
+In Round Dance, each of ten characters drawn from every stratum of society has an encounter with two other characters, exposing the laughter, tears, truths, and contradictions of the timeless quest for love, connection, and gratification.
+First performed in 1920, the ensuing scandal led playwright Arthur Schnitzler to withdraw the work from publication in German-speaking countries.
 It remained popular elsewhere in Europe, but was only released again for German performances in 1982, forty years after Schnitzler’s death.
 Fellow Viennese Sigmund Freud had written to Schnitzler, “You have learned through intuition – though actually as a result of sensitive introspection – everything that I have had to unearth by laborious work on other persons.”

 At IRT:154 Christopher st. NYC #3B (third floor)